Watch our Gaming4Good Webinars

 Most experts agree that playing online games can have many beneﬁcial effects to our children, developing key cognitive, motor and life skills and encouraging them to keep abreast of the latest technology.
 However, as with many things children do online, there can also be negatives.

-Please join one of our free Gaming4Good webinars where you can hear from a panel of experts in family gaming, psychology, gaming risk and ﬁnance, about how to approach your child’s gaming to help them get the most out of it … and avoid the pitfalls.
-We’ll also be welcoming your questions in a Q&A session at the end of the panel discussion.
+Please watch one of our free Gaming4Good webinars where you can hear from a panel of experts in family gaming, psychology, gaming risk and ﬁnance, about how to approach your child’s gaming to help them get the most out of it … and avoid the pitfalls.

 There are three one-hour webinars, each tailored for parents of children of different age groups.